Macros | |

 Define to determine if code is being built using Microsoft Visual C family of compilers.

-If this define exists, then you are creating code with the Microsoft Visual C compiler.
+If this define exists, then the code is being compiled with the Microsoft Visual C compiler.

 #define BURGER_NANOMIPS32 |